Axnjr/SEM7/NaturalLanguageProcessing.md

 $1 billion as a Monetary Value
 NER is a foundational tool in NLP that enhances the ability to process and understand human language by focusing on the most relevant parts of the text.

+# 4. WordNet:
+is a large lexical database of English, developed at Princeton University.
+It groups English words into sets of synonyms called synsets, provides short definitions and usage examples, and records various semantic relations between these synonym sets.
+## Key Features:
+- Synsets:
+Collections of synonymous words that express the same concept.
+- Semantic Relations:
+Includes hypernyms (general terms), hyponyms (specific terms), meronyms (part-whole relationships), and antonyms (opposites).
+- Applications:
+Widely used in NLP tasks such as word sense disambiguation, information retrieval, and machine translation.
+- Structure:
+Organized into nouns, verbs, adjectives, and adverbs, each forming a separate network of meaningfully related words.